Jonathan Santos Silva

 Sage successfully completed 13 years as an educator for Todd County School District and left the district in 2019 to become the first ever Director and Head of School for the Wakanyeja Tokeyahci Wounspe Tipi (Children First Learning Center) on the Rosebud Reservation, which opened doors virtually in the fall of 2020.
 He is active in the community and serves on the Todd County School Board.
 Sage is a traditional singer and dancer on the powwow trail, takes part in the Lakota spiritual way of life along with his 4 children, and proudly shares his home with his wife in Mission S.D.

-Sarah Pierce is Oglala Lakota from the Pine Ridge Indian Reservation.
+Sarah White is Oglala Lakota from the Pine Ridge Indian Reservation.
 She has 8 years of experience working and advocating for Title VI Indian Education Programs, working at Rapid City Area Schools in South Dakota and at Omaha Public Schools in Nebraska.
 Sarah holds a bachelor’s degree from the University of Nebraska-Lincoln, a master’s of education degree from Creighton University, and a PK-12 Administrator endorsement from the University of South Dakota.
 She leads NDN Collective’s education equity campaign work, expanding opportunities for Native American students to have access to culturally relevant and culturally responsive learning environments.